OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 - It is the same JSON format as the [bulk-edit feature in the Azure portal](https://docs.microsoft.com/en-us/azure/app-service/configure-common#edit-in-bulk), making it easy to move existing app settings into Octopus.
 - These fields accept [Octopus variable expressions](https://octopus.com/docs/projects/variables/variable-substitutions), allowing advanced scenarios such as conditionally including values, and iterating over collections of Octopus variables to build the app settings or connection strings.

-In the future we hope to add a friendlier UI over these fields, maintaining the JSON configuring as an 'advanced' mode.
+In the future we hope to add a friendlier UI over these fields, and maintain the JSON configuration as an 'advanced' mode.

 ## Transforming configuration files